lukaszknysak/F5-Advanced-Web-Application-Firewall/README.md

 Linux server:

-  * WebGoat - deliberately insecure application that allows interested developers just like you to test vulnerabilities commonly found in Java-based applications
+  * Juice Shop running as a container on "Docker + Hackazon for LCC" virtual machine - deliberately insecure application that allows interested developers just like you to test vulnerabilities commonly found in Java-based applications

 ### Lab Topology